Dorothy Lee Bolden

-Dorothy Lee Bolden (October 13, 1923 – July 14, 2005) was the founder of the National Domestic Worker's Union of America and worked to fight for women's rights and bring segregation to an end.
+Dorothy Lee Bolden (October 13, 1924 – July 14, 2005) was the founder of the National Domestic Worker's Union of America and worked to fight for women's rights, a living wage, and bringing segregation to an end.
 Bolden began working as a domestic worker at the age of nine.
 She would eventually utilize her past experiences to form the Domestic Worker's Union in Atlanta, Georgia.
-Through the Domestic Worker's Union, thousands of women have secured better pay and working conditions throughout the United States.

 Early life

-Dorothy Lee Bolden was born on October 13, 1923 in Atlanta, Georgia.
-Bolden was born to Georgia Mae Patterson Bolden and Raymond Bolden.
+Bolden was born on October 13, 1924, in Atlanta, Georgia.
+Bolden was the daughter of Georgia Mae Patterson Bolden and Raymond Bolden.
 Both of her parents provided for their family, her mother was a housekeeper and her father was a chauffeur.
 Early education was difficult for Bolden due to poor eyesight.
 After a fall that damaged her optic nerve at the age of three, she didn’t gain her vision until the age of nine.
 She started working at the age of nine as a domestic worker and would continue in this work for forty-nine years.
 Bolden went to E. P. Johnson Elementary School and then David T. Howard High School.
 However, she only attended ninth grade and then had to stop because she needed to financially support herself.
 As a young woman, she traveled to Chicago to go to a school for dress designers, but her poor eyesight hindered her education.
 During World War II, Bolden also worked at Sears and the National Linen Service, where she recognized the early efforts for unionization and labor rights.
 Martin Luther King Jr. was an early influence in Bolden’s life, who was her neighbor at the time of the Civil Rights Movement.